YoLinux.com Tutorial: Video, DVD players, TV and Multimedia

 • audio: alsa, arts, esd, oss

-• Totem - GNOME xine-lib or GStreamer based DVD movie player.
-Totem is the default player for Fedora Core 3 and is compiled with GStreamer libraries.
+• Totem - GNOME xine-lib or GStreamer library based DVD movie player.
+Totem is the default player for Red Hat/Fedora and is compiled with GStreamer libraries.
 If you want to play DVDs you need to install totem-xine because GStreamer does not have working support for the playing of DVDs.
 Download from FreshRPMs.net.

 • OMS/OMI Linuxvideo - MPEG 1/2, DVD